CS490-Knush/spark/cluster.md

 # How to roll a Spark Standalone cluster on GCP
 ## Create disk image
 1. Create new instance on GCP - https://console.cloud.google.com/compute/instances
 1vCPU and 3.75 GB memory - micro does not work.
+Allow HTTP and HTTPS traffic.
 2. Initialize gcloud settings
 Run `gcloud init` and follow prompts for the project
 3. SSH - copy SSH command from GCP